norbertFejer/AFE_Project/README.md

 #### Define block size of given samples

-`BLOCK_SIZE = 128` gives the number of consecutive mouse movements (1 movement represents one row in the train.csv file).
+`BLOCK_SIZE = 128` gives the number of consecutive mouse events (1 event represents one row in the train.csv file).

 #### Define user name